AppointmentGuru/AppointmentGuru-Website/help/sync-calendar-to-app.md

 ## Finding the Calendar feed URL in your AppointmentGuru account

 1. Login to the AppointmentGuru [web app](https://app.appointmentguru.co).
-2. Click on calendar, then scroll to the bottom of the page.
-You will see a calendar URL - copy it.
+2. Click *Account* and then *For your phone*, copy the calendar address on the page.

 Once you have the link, you can add it to your calendar of choice.
 Two things to remember: